Jaseci-Labs/jaseci/docs/docs/internals/planning_specs/native_type_system/lets_build.md

 1.  **`check <expression> is <type_expression>`:** (Assuming `check` serves this role or a similar construct exists) This directly asserts the type of an expression, allowing the `TypeNarrower` to refine the type in the subsequent scope if the check passes.

     ```jac
-    obj: SomeArchitype | OtherArchitype | null;
+    obj: SomeArchetype | OtherArchetype | null;

-    check obj is SomeArchitype; // Type of obj is narrowed to SomeArchitype here
+    check obj is SomeArchetype; // Type of obj is narrowed to SomeArchetype here
     // obj.some_arch_method(); // Safe to call

     if check obj is not null {
-        // obj is narrowed to SomeArchitype | OtherArchitype here
+        // obj is narrowed to SomeArchetype | OtherArchetype here
     }
     ```